Bhagavadgita Pages, Chapters 1 to 18

 Saying 305 & 07: Piety, true dedication of heart and soul to God, renunciation of woman and gold , regarding and respecting all women as his mother, constant meditation on God, service to all creatures, knowing that God resides in all and forgiveness: these are the qualities of an ascetic or pious man.

-6.38: Having lost both (heavenly and earthly pleasures), does he not perish (dissipate) like a riven cloud O Krishna, without support, and bewildered on the path to Brahman?
+6.38: Having lost both (paths of Karma and Yoga), does he not perish like a riven cloud O Krishna, without support, and bewildered on the path to Brahman?

-6.39: This is my doubt, O Krishna.
-I ask you to remove this completely, for no one other than You can be the remover of this doubt.
+6.39: O Krishna, You are worthy of and obligated to remove this doubt of mine completely because no one other than You is proven remover of this doubt.

 6.40: Sri Bhagavan said:

 O Son of Partha, neither here, nor hereafter (the other world), destruction exists for him.
-Never misfortune comes, My dear, to the one who does good works (kalyānakrt, auspicious activities).
+Never misfortune comes to the one who does good works (kalyānakrt, auspicious activities).

-6.41: Having attained to the world of those who performed pious activities and living there for many years, the unrealized or fallen yogi is born in the house of the ritually pure, the pious, and the prosperous.
+6.41: Having attained to the world of those who performed pious activities and living there for many years, the unrealized or fallen yogi takes birth in the house of the ritually pure, the pious, and the prosperous.

-6.42: Or such a yogi makes his birth in the family of yogins endowed with great wisdom.
-Certainly, a birth like this is very rare in this world.
+6.42: Or such a yogi takes his birth in the family of yogins endowed with great wisdom; a birth like this is very rare indeed in this world.

 Kularnava Tantra states that (Yogis or) Gurus, who are learned in Brahmavidya or Brahma Yoga, are born in a Guru family.
 Such family has a long line of Gurus, who are competent to initiate Sisyas (pupils) into Pasvacara, Viracara, Mahavidya or Brahma Yoga and reveal appropriate Mantra.
 Such long line of Yogis is a rare phenomenon now.